Vulnerable Democrats in U.S. Congress eager to move beyond impeachment

 “And I said, honestly, if I don’t get re-elected, I don’t care, because I’ve done the right thing.
 I feel that I’m standing up for the oath that I took as a member of Congress,” Luria said.

-For the most part, voters want to discuss other issues, Democrats from swing districts told Reuters this week said.
+For the most part, voters want to discuss other issues, Democrats from swing districts told Reuters this week.

 Representative Chrissy Houlahan, a former Air Force officer who flipped a Pennsylvania seat for Democrats last year, said that in a town hall during a late November House recess, “I wasn’t even asked” about impeachment.